ChristopherTopalian/Topalian_JavaScript_Code_Editor/README.md

 # Topalian_JavaScript_Code_Editor
-JavaScript Colored Code in our Browser!
+Colored Code in our Browser!
 Easy to learn from Script Editor Application written in JS.
+This version has JavaScript Color Coding, but more languages will be added soon.
 Happy Scripting :-)